 Birational Geometry is a classical mathematical discipline whose roots go back to ancient Greece.
 Nevertheless, it still offers many hard unsolved problems.
-The core part of this proposal is tackling these problems with cutting edge modern methods coming from the Homological Mirror Symmetry – (HMS) program.
+The core part of this project is tackling these problems with cutting edge modern methods coming from the Homological Mirror Symmetry (HMS) program.

 HMS is a deep geometric duality which originates in Quantum Field Theory.
 Traditionally, HMS is used in studying novel phenomena and proving unexpected results in Symplectic Geometry suggested by algebraic geometry.